-The Center for Global Health and Social Responsibility (CGHSR) at the University of Minnesota requests proposals for new international health research projects in locations where the AHC maintains hubs of innovation or is actively exploring opportunities to advance new research and educational opportunities: East Africa, Southeast Asia, and Latin America/Caribbean.
+The Center for Global Health and Social Responsibility (CGHSR) at the University of Minnesota requests proposals for new research projects in locations where the AHC maintains hubs of innovation or is actively exploring opportunities to advance new research and educational opportunities: East Africa, Southeast Asia, and Latin America/Caribbean.

 These seed grants aim to:

 Seed new global health research studies by UMN faculty that have potential to attract future funding from external sources;

 Support new partnerships between UMN faculty and global institutions;

 Create a mechanism to involve students in faculty-led international research studies.